ktwrd/OpenSoftwareLauncher/README.md

 Download the latest release for OSL Server (https://github.com/ktwrd/opensoftwarelauncher/release/latest) and execute `OpenSoftwareLauncher.Server`.

-After you've executed that, set the full url for the MongoDB server in `Config/config.ini` at `Connection.MongoDBServer` and your authentication provider URL's at `Authentication.Provider` and `Authentication.ProviderSignupURL`.
+After you've executed that, set the full URL for the MongoDB server in `Config/config.ini` at `Connection.MongoDBServer` and your authentication provider URL's at `Authentication.Provider` and `Authentication.ProviderSignupURL`.

 Once you've done that, you can start the server up again.
 Since it's the first launch a "superuser" account will be created and it's token will be written to a file named `superuser-token.txt`.
 You can use this to grant your own account the Administrator permission once you've logged in for the first time.